As a website owner, you do not want to learn the hard way that you have broken the law.

 - US Patent and Trademark Office

 - Google Analytics Help – Policy requirements for Google Analytics Advertising Features

 - Google AdWords – Information Collection And Use

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
-Use the information provided above to quickly and easily add all necessary legal pages to your WordPress website.
+We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
+Use the information above to quickly and easily add legal pages to your site.